Pacific razor clam: Consumption

 Pacific razor clams are a highly desirable shellfish species and are collected by both commercial and recreational harvesters.
-Razor clams, like other shellfish, may accumulate dangerous levels of the marine toxin domoic acid.
+Razor clams, like other shellfish, may accumulate dangerous levels of the marine toxin domoic acid because of their diet, which consists of diatoms.
+Domoic acid can cause amnesic shellfish poisoning (ASP).
 Harvesters should check current public health recommendations by marine authorities before collecting razor clams.